 - Preheat oven to 350º F.

-- Fry up the bacon in a large skillet and drain on a paper towel, reserving 2 tablespoons of the bacon grease.
+- Fry up the bacon, if using, in a large skillet and drain on a paper towel, reserving 2 tablespoons of the bacon grease.

 - Thinly slice the Brussels sprouts using the slicing disc of a food processor.
 You can also use a mandoline or slice them by hand, but it will take much longer, and the slices are unlikely to be as thin and evenly sliced as with the food processor.
 Dump into a large bowl and add the cranberries and cooked quinoa.

-- Heat up 2 tablespoons of the bacon grease, and add the broth, whipping cream, mustard, maple syrup, celery salt, kosher salt and pepper.
+- Heat up 2 tablespoons of the bacon grease, or butter if not using bacon, and add the broth, whipping cream, mustard, celery salt, kosher salt and pepper.
 Whisk and heat just until starting to simmer.
 Add in half of the shredded Brussels sprouts and carefully turn to coat using tongs.
 Sauté for 5 minutes and return to the bowl with the remaining Brussels sprouts.
 Toss thoroughly and scrape the mixture to a shallow baking pan (I used a 9" X 11" pan).
 Spread in an even layer.

 - Stir the melted butter and maple syrup together in a small bowl.
 Place the bread crumbs, pine nuts, and salt in a small bowl and toss with the melted butter and maple syrup until the crumbs are well-coated .
 Spread evenly over the Brussels sprouts.